Summary:

 - The Waterway Villa was a very pleasant surprise.
 We loved it.
 We would not have experienced it if the travel agent did not recommend it.
 We would simply pass it over if we were to look for a hotel online on booking.com or Agoda.

 - Big restaurants in small towns that are big enough to cater for weddings usually have very good food.
 They are usually further inland from the highway.
-Their small dishes are still quite large, enough for two people, but good for groups of four persons or more.
+Their small dishes are still quite large, too much for two, but good for groups of four persons or more.